sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

 Question | Answer
 --- | ---
-I was going _ some old letters the other day when I found one from my friend Nancy | through I'm thinking of _ (competing in) the New York Marathon next year | going in for Life in Africa was not as comfortable as it was in our hometown, and there were many things she had to go _ which the rest of us think of as necessities in our daily lives | without
+I was going _ some old letters the other day when I found one from my friend Nancy | through go through | I was going through some old letters the other day when I found one from my friend Nancy I'm thinking of _ (competing in) the New York Marathon next year | going in for go in for (compete in) | I'm thinking of going in for the New York Marathon next year Life in Africa was not as comfortable as it was in our hometown, and there were many things she had to go _ which the rest of us think of as necessities in our daily lives | without go without | Life in Africa was not as comfortable as it was in our hometown, and there were many things she had to go without which the rest of us think of as necessities in our daily lives
-Suddenly the lights went _ | off
+Suddenly the lights went _ | off go off (turn off) | Suddenly the lights went off
-I want him back, but I just don't know how to go _ it | about How can I go _ getting a good idea? | about
+I want him back, but I just don't know how to go _ it | about go about (deal with) | I want him back, but I just don't know how to go about it How can I go _ getting a good idea? | about
-It must be something special so that the judges go _ my story over all the others | for After high school she had gone _ to train as a doctor and ended up in Africa | off I refused to _ (support) their decision to close the youth club | go along with What was _ (happening) in the staffroom at lunchtime?
-I heard someone shouting | going on He decided to _ (undergo) the operation even though there were risks | go through with A bad cough and a sore throat often go _ | together
-Do you think I should _ (try) the advanced level exam?
+It must be something special so that the judges go _ my story over all the others | for go for (choose) | It must be something special so that the judges go for my story over all the others After high school she had gone _ to train as a doctor and ended up in Africa | off go off (leave) | After high school she had gone off to train as a doctor and ended up in Africa I refused to _ (support) their decision to close the youth club | go along with go along with (support) | I refused to go along with their decision to close the youth club What was _ (happening) in the staffroom at lunchtime?
+I heard someone shouting | going on go on (happen) | What was going on in the staffroom at lunchtime?
+I heard someone shouting He decided to _ (undergo) the operation even though there were risks | go through with go through with (undergo) | He decided to go through with the operation even though there were risks A bad cough and a sore throat often go _ | together go together | A bad cough and a sore throat often go together Do you think I should _ (try) the advanced level exam?
 It might be too difficult | go in for

 # 09